PropelAuth/terraform-provider-propelauth/docs/resources/oauth_client.md

 ### Required

 - `environment` (String) The environment for which you are integrating.
 Accepted values are `Test`, `Staging`, and `Prod`.
-- `redirect_uris` (List of List of String) A list of redirect URIs that are whitelisted for this client.
+- `redirect_uris` (List of String) A list of redirect URIs that are whitelisted for this client.
 Must be a valid URL including a scheme and hostname.
 You may specify a wildcard (*) in the hostname to allow any subdomain.

 ### Read-Only